 Philip Carlson was an agent and a manger for over thirty years.
 He was the first agent to sign Philip Seymour Hoffman, Billy Crudup, Liev Schreiber, Claire Danes, Kyra Sedgwick, Adrian Grenier, Idris Elba and Paul Giamatti.
 For this course, he has distilled what worked for those actors and what did not and how even they might have been able to shorten the time between training and working consistently in the profession.

-An actor and singer, Nathan holds an MFA in Acting from the University of California, Irvine, where he studied with Fitzmaurice Master teachers Phil Thompson and Cynthia Bassham.
-He most recently served as Artistic Associate and voice/dialect coach for Santa Rosa Summer Rep Theatre.
+An actor and singer, Nathan Crocker holds an MFA in Acting from the University of California, Irvine, where he studied with Fitzmaurice Voicework® Master teachers Phil Thompson and Cynthia Bassham.
+He recently served as Artistic Associate and voice/dialect coach for Santa Rosa Summer Rep Theatre.
 He has also taught voice/speech/accents, acting, and musical theatre singing at UC Irvine.
 He served as Assistant Voice/Text Coach for Cincinnati Playhouse in the Park’s production of Othello.
-Recent acting credits include Angels In America, The Piano Lesson, Company, and Othello.
-Nathan is a Certified Associate Teacher of Fitzmaurice® Voicework, and has studied extensively with Phil Thompson of Knight-Thompson Speechwork.
+Recent NYC acting credits include Richard III (Boomerang Theatre Company), Freedom Train (Theatreworks USA), Life On The Mississippi (WorkShop Theatre Co.).
+Regional credits include Angels In America, The Piano Lesson, Company, Othello, and The Producers.
+Crocker also currently teaches Vocal Production and Speech at American Musical and Dramatic Academy and New York Film Academy.
+He is a Certified Associate Teacher of Fitzmaurice® Voicework, and has studied extensively with Phil Thompson of Knight-Thompson Speechwork.

 Susan Finch has been a voice, speech and dialect coach for over 25 years.
 Alumna of John Houseman’s The Acting Company, graduate of the Juilliard School where she regularly returns to teach and coach productions.
 Other teaching credits: Head of the Speech The Atlantic Theater School NYU 1987-2010, Playwright Horizons (1987-1997), Marymount College, The American Academy of Dramatic Arts.
 Alongside coaching theater productions she teaches private voice and speech courses in NYC.
 Recipient of the Drama League Award, The Edith Skinner Prize, Voice Fellow at The Public Theater’s Shakespeare Lab Summer 2011.